 While Chicago is home to some excellent health care facilities, Geneva residents don’t need to go that far to get quality heath care.
 Northwestern Medicine Delnor Hospital, an acute-care facility with 159 beds, boasts a state-of-the-art cancer center.

-Six years ago, Burns, 53, and his partner, Aimee, 41, purchased a one-level ranch home that’s within walking distance of downtown.
-His parents live in a condo overlooking a golf course.
+Twelve years ago, Burns and his partner, Aimee, purchased a one-level ranch home that’s within walking distance of downtown.
+His parents lived in a condo overlooking a golf course.
 But Burns acknowledges that the supply of retiree-friendly housing options is limited and often pricey.
-Condos and townhouses are available at prices ranging from $250,000 to more than $600,000.
-Providing affordable housing for the growing population of retirees is one of the city’s biggest challenges.

 There are several retirement communities in Geneva, including an independent living community near Delnor Hospital, the Reserve of Geneva, which offers one- and two-bedroom condos for residents who are 55 and older.
-The entrance fee starts at $68,000, and monthly fees range from $1,800 to $3,700.
-If you’d rather rent, two-bedroom apartments go for about $1,500 to $1,900 a month.
+Monthly rents start at $2,000 a month for a studio suite.

 Illinois exempts income from Social Security, retirement plans, and public and private pensions from state taxes.
 Property taxes are high, but residents 65 and older are eligible for a $5,000 reduction in their homes’ assessed value.